GauCenaDX/OdeToFood/README.md

 3. Add a Message property with the value "Hello from appsettings!" to appsettings.json
 4. Display that Message on the Razor Page instead

-### Creating and working with Models/Entities in a separate project
+### Creating and working with Models aka Entities in a separate project
 1. Add a new Class Library project name "OdeToFood.Core"
 2. Create a new class named "Restaurants"
 3. Define what information we want to store about a restaurant